thedarkwriter/courseware-lms-content/courses/testing_intro.md

 ## Practice

 Take a look at the ssh module in `/root/puppetcode/modules`.
-The puppet code has some problems.
+The Puppet code has some problems.
 Start by running the tests to find out what's wrong and fix it.

 ## Increasing coverage